holepunchto/bare/README.md

 The code that will be returned once the process exits.
 If the process is exited using `Bare.exit()` without specifying a code, `Bare.exitCode` is used.

+#### `Bare.suspending`

+Whether or not the process is currently suspending.

 #### `Bare.suspended`

-Whether or not the process is currently suspended.
+Whether or not the process has fully suspended.

 #### `Bare.exiting`